r0colita/AutoAnalysis/README.md

 ## Data considerations
 ### Convenience sample
 A midi transcription of Czerny's Op.
 299 "The School of Velocity" Nº 1.

-###
+### Representative sample
+TBD (Review Crash Course: Statistics; Codecademy Fundamentals of AI and Machine Learning course)

+## Dependencies
+-Mido (for handling MIDI files)
+-Music21 (for studying large datasets of music)